Robmor1100/Robers-password-maker/README.md

 ## Usage

+To use this application, navigate to the deployed website and click the generate button to get started.
+Once this button is pushed, the window will ask you questions about the characters you want to use in your password.
+Once all questions are answered, the application will give you your password.

 ## Roadmap

-Down the road, I would like to add
+Down the road, I would like to add a place on the website where you can save all the password you want.

 ## Contributing